WallieEverest/tt04/README.md

 The audio portion of the project consists of two rectangular pulse generators.
 Each module is controlled by four 8-bit registers.
 Configurable parameters are the frequency, duty cycle, sweep, decay, and note duration.

-The frequency range of the project is limited by the legacy scanchain, but mid-range frequencies are acceptable.
-Additional triangle and noise modules will be added in future work when more bandwidth is available.

 ### ChipTune Pin Assignments
 | Signal     | Name     | Signal     | Name     |
 | ---------- | ---------| ---------- | ---------|